-Should this apply, our R&D tax team will be able to advice you and agree a strategy to help.
+Where applicable, our R&D tax team will be able to advice you and agree a strategy to help you claim R&D tax credit.
 More information on how we can help you with R&D tax credit can be found here.

 Super-deduction was one of the most useful tax changes for many businesses to be introduced in 2021.